 3. NIHR Health Protection Research Unit on Health Care Associated Infections and Antimicrobial Resistance

-Selected additional Roles:
+Selected additional and recent roles:

 1. Medical Research Council Efficacy and Mechanisms Board member (2011 – Oct 2016)